mkdadche/jen/README.md

 # FrontEndApplication
 This application is the user interface of the ISO code application

-# other 2 application to make the web application running
+## Dependencies

+Before running the FrontEndApplication, make sure the following two microservices are up and running:

 * [Matched Country service](https://github.com/mkdadche/MatchedCountriesApplication)
 * [DownloadFile](https://github.com/mkdadche/DownloadFileApplication)